Skip to content

 Where it usually starts

-The four moments that bring people to us.
+The eight moments that bring people to us.

 You will recognise yourself in one of these, more often than not.